 - Use simple words.
 An analysis of 3,000 of the top posts on LinkedIn showed that these posts were written on an 11-year-old reading level.
-Don’t try to be flowery or scholarly with your writing — just be clear.
+Don’t try to be flowery or scholarly with your social media copywriting for this platform — just be clear.

 - Avoid asking questions in your LinkedIn post headlines.
 Users of this platform don’t engage with questions the same way they might on other platforms.

-- Use a strong voice.
+- Use a strong voice for your Twitter social media copywriting.
 Twitter isn’t the place for neutral or boring tones.
-You have 280 characters to grab someone’s attention (though the best tweets are even shorter).
+You have 280 characters to grab someone’s attention.
 Concrete nouns, vivid verbs, and expressive emojis are all appropriate on Twitter.

 - Don’t assume people will click your links.
 Twitter users are bad about not clicking on links in tweets, so if you have something to say, say it as concisely as you can in the 280 allotted characters.
 Use links only when it is an important part of your message.

-- Use specific keywords and don’t be afraid to repeat them.
+- Use specific keywords, and don’t be afraid to repeat them in your YouTube social media copywriting.
 YouTube is different from the other platforms mentioned on this list because it doubles as a search platform.
 In fact, YouTube is the world’s second-largest search engine (after Google), so SEO should be a huge part of what you write for YouTube.